chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 ### Install the license

-To install the XL Deploy license:
+If you received an XL Deploy license key by email, you will be prompted to enter it after you install and start XL Release.

-1. If you do not already have a license file (`deployit-license.lic`), download it from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/customer/licenses/).
-1. Copy the downloaded file to the `conf` directory.
+If you do not have an XL Deploy license key, you can download a license file from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com) (requires enterprise customer log-in).
+Place the license file (`deployit-license.lic`) in the `conf` directory before you install XL Deploy.
 Be sure that you do not modify the license file in any way.

 Refer to [XL Deploy licensing](/xl-deploy/concept/xl-deploy-licensing.html) for information about how the XL Deploy license works.